bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.2 - 12.08.2014 =
+* Bugfix : Security Exploit was fixed.
+* Update : We updated all functionality for wordpress 4.0-beta3.

 = V1.4.1 - 20.05.2014 =
 * Bugfix : Bug with replacing, restoring, deleting of links was fixed.
 * Bugfix : We fixed a bug which created a database when you first start the plugin.